tonghuikang/codecomp/README.md

 > See Section 7 (Disqualification) of the Terms and Conditions and Section 7 (Disqualification) of the Contest Rules.
 > Collaborating with anyone else during any round of the contest, with the exception of the Qualification Round or Practice Session, is strictly prohibited and will result in your disqualification.
 This includes discussing or sharing the problem statements or solutions with others during the round.
 Participating with multiple accounts is also prohibited.
 If we believe that you have undermined the integrity of the contest, we reserve the right to disqualify you.
 Use your best judgment.
 If you have a question about whether something is allowed, or if you suspect another contestant of cheating, please contact us at codejam@google.com.

-This repository will be made private and be only accessible by me during the duration of the competition.
+This repository will only the updated at the end of the competition.